pminina01/readthedocs/File-target.md

 _archiveDateFormat_ - Specifies the date format used for archive numbering.
 Default format depends on the archive period.

-This option works only when the "ArchiveNumbering" parameter is set to Date
+This option works only when the "ArchiveNumbering" parameter is set to Date or DateAndSequence

 _ArchiveOldFileOnStartup_